Undocumented youth in the United States: Plyler v. Doe

-Plyler v.
-Doe, 457 U.S. 202 (1982), was a case in which the Supreme Court of the United States struck down a state statute denying funding for education to undocumented immigrant children.
-The case simultaneously struck down a municipal school district's attempt to charge such immigrants an annual $1,000 tuition fee to compensate for state funding.
 The Court found that where states limit the rights afforded to people (specifically children) based on their status as immigrants, this limitation must be examined under an intermediate scrutiny standard to determine whether it furthers a substantial goal of the state.

 Prior to 1975, all students in Texas were able to attend public elementary and secondary school.
 The state government provided funding to schools based on the number of students enrolled.
 In May 1975, the state legislature amended the Texas Education Code to provide that only U.S. citizens or lawfully admitted non-citizens would be counted for financial aid purposes.
 Schools were given the option to allow or reject undocumented students and to charge tuition if they chose to accept them.
 School officials in Tyler, Texas, under the direction of Superintendent James Plyler, began charging $1,000 annual tuition to all undocumented students—about 60 from a student body of 1,600.
 In September 1977, the Mexican American Legal Defense and Educational Fund (MALDEF) filed a class action on behalf of sixteen undocumented Mexican students of the Tyler district.

 The trial court found that the Texas law violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution because it amounted to a total deprivation of education without a rational basis.
 The court rejected the state's arguments regarding the cost of educating undocumented children, finding that the federal government largely subsidized the additional costs that the education of these children entailed and that "it is not sufficient justification that a law saves money."

 In order to comply with Plyler, education policy analysts have suggested that schools may not: